hicksy/martinhicks.dev/src/articles/arc-sandbox-table-streams.md

 Just note that if you use the NoSQL Workbench version there's the following caveats I came accross:

-- Data storage is persistent in the NoSQL Workbench version - I can't find a way to set the `inMemory` flag available to the standalone / docker version (you'll need to modify an seed scripts to conditionally insert or drop and re-create the table)
+- Data storage is persistent in the NoSQL Workbench version - I can't find a way to set the `inMemory` flag available to the standalone / docker version (you'll need to modify any seed scripts to conditionally insert or drop and re-create the table)
 - You need to be running NoSQL Workbench while you develop and remember to toggle on DynamoDB Local each time (not a biggie really, but it'd be great to have the means to set it to autostart or run as a start-up background task)
 - The NoSQL Workbench version runs on port 5500, I can't see a way to change this, but it's not a problem for me.